-Severn Thompson’s stage adaptation of my novel Elle will start its winter tour with performances at the Old Town Hall Theatre in my hometown of Waterford, Ontario.
-Champagne galas at the first and last performance.
-The last night I will do a talkback onstage after the show.
-Schedule and tickets here.
+Severn Thompson’s stage adaptation of my novel Elle will prep its winter tour with performances at the Old Town Hall Theatre in Waterford, Ontario, before heading to Vancouver and Winnipeg.

 Elle nominated for Outstanding New Play